mvxt/M0_C7/README.md

 4. Run `pipenv install` to install the needed modules in a virtual environment.
 5. Run `pipenv shell` to activate a virtual environment with the installed modules.
 Alternatively, you can run `pipenv run [PROGRAM]` instead of the usual `python3 [PROGRAM]` command.
 6. Inside `employee_database.py`, you will make your changes.
 You're welcome to look at `test_employee_database.py` to see what's being tested and how.
 7. While you're writing and/or when you're done, you can execute the provided tests to verify your program works by running `python3 test_employee_database.py`.
 All tests are passing if you see `OK` in the output.
-You can also manually test by directly running `python3 employee_database.py` and inputting your own values.
+You can also manually test by directly running `python3 employee_database.py` and inputing your own values.